-There are many components to the recommended annual well-woman exam, including a pap smear, but can a pap smear detect STDs?
-Pap smears are essential in the early detection of cervical cancer, and while that often involves the detection of HPV, it’s unlikely that your pap smear or routine gynecological exam will be able to detect any other STDs, save for in a few special circumstances.
+There are many components to the recommended annual well-woman exam, including a pap smear.
+Can a pap smear detect STDs?
+Pap smears are essential in the early detection of cervical cancer, which often involves the detection of human papillomavirus (HPV).
+However, it’s unlikely that your pap smear or routine gynecological exam will detect any other STDs, except for a few special circumstances.

 What is a pap smear?

-Pap smears test for precancerous cells on the cervix, commonly caused by some strains of HPV, by taking a tissue sample from the cervix during a gynecological exam.
-Pap smears can detect certain strains of HPV that might cause abnormal cell growth that can lead to cervical cancer, but other than that, it does not test or screen for any other kind of sexually transmitted disease or infection.
-A pap smear can not detect herpes, syphilis, chlamydia, gonorrhea or other common STDs and STIs.
-Additionally, it cannot detect cancers other than cervical, such as ovarian cancers or uterine cancers.
+Pap smear tests identify precancerous cells on the cervix by taking a tissue sample from the cervix during a gynecological exam.
+Pap smears can detect certain strains of HPV that might cause abnormal cell growth and develop into cervical cancer.
+A pap smear exam does not test or screen for any other kind of sexually transmitted disease or infection.
+A pap smear can not detect for herpes, syphilis, chlamydia, gonorrhea, or other common STDs and STIs.
+Additionally, it cannot detect ovarian or uterine cancers.
 Ovarian or uterine cancers can only be detected with an ultrasound, pelvic exam or biopsy test, and these tests are typically only administered after patients begin to experience symptoms.

 It’s also important to remember that pap smears are not always a part of a well-woman exam.
 If the results from previous pap smears have been normal, a pap smear is done typically every three years.
-A pap smear may be performed more frequently than every three years if abnormal results have been returned in the past or other concerns warrant it.
+A pap smear may be performed more frequently if abnormal results have been returned in the past or other concerns warrant it.

 Is STD testing part of a well-woman exam?

 While tests for STDs can be performed as part of a well-woman visit, they are not typically included unless specifically requested by the patient.
 In order to be tested for STDs, the patient will need to provide a blood or urine sample (or both), which is not usually a part of a well-woman visit.